 There really are many things to consider but don’t get confused!
 Let’s take a look at our options!

 >> Email based e-course

-Email based e-course can be created through email marketing services like MailChimp or AWeber.
+Email based e-course can be created with email marketing services like MailChimp or ConvertKit.
 All you need to do is prepare templates for your content, schedule your newsletters and your online course is ready!
 (Of course, I skipped all that “create content” part…).

-It is a perfect choice for small e-courses that can be easily read in the e-mail, they don’t have impressive graphics that have to be easily seen (because not all email readers are turning on the option to see photos).
-E-mail based course is a great choice for a free course that will happen for a short term (few days or 2 weeks max).
+It is the perfect choice for small e-courses that can be easily read in the email, they don’t have impressive graphics that have to be easily seen (because not all email readers are turning on the option to see photos).
+Email based course is a great choice for a free course that will happen for a short term (few days or 2 weeks max).